 Your Company has not accepted any deposits from the public within the meaning ofSection 73 to 76 of the Companies Act 2013 and the rule made there under during theyear.

 6. NUMBER OF BOARD MEETINGS OF THE BOARD

 Five Board meetings of the Board were held during the year.
-For details of the meeting of theBoard Please refer to the corporate Governance report which forms part of thisreport.
+For details of the meetingof the Board please refer to the corporate Governance report which forms part of thisreport.

 7. BOARD EVALUATION